- Tablets: 25 mg, 100 mg, 150 mg, 200 mg

 - Feeling distracted

-Do not stop taking lamotrigine or change your dose without talking to with your healthcare provider first.
+Do not stop taking lamotrigine or change your dose without talking to your healthcare provider first.

 In order for lamotrigine to work properly, it should be taken every day as ordered by your healthcare provider.

-Lamotrigine has been associated with an increased risk of oral clefts.
+Lamotrigine has been associated with an increased risk of oral cleft birth defects.
 There may be precautions to decrease the risk of this effect.
-Discontinuing mood stabilizer medications during pregnancy has been associated with a significant increase in symptom relapse.
+Do not stop taking lamotrigine without first speaking to your healthcare provider.
+Discontinuing similar medications during pregnancy has been associated with a significant increase in symptom relapse.

 Regarding breastfeeding, caution is advised since lamotrigine does pass into breast milk.